drypot/writings/docs/works/scala-prog/0106-scala-is-statically-typed.md

+---
-# Scala Is Statically Typed
+title: Scala Is Statically Typed
+---

 2011-07-08 21:08